Technical SEO

 1. Download and install Screaming Frog SEO Spider on your computer.

-2. Open the tool and enter the URL of your website in the search bar.
+2. Open the tool and enter the URL of your website.

-3. Wait for the tool to crawl your website and gather information about your pages.
+3. Wait for the tool to crawl your website and gather information.

 4. Once the crawl is complete, click on the "Sitemaps" tab.